 Susan Waters is a survivor of childhood sexual abuse.
-She is the mother of three children and lives in the Midlands.
+She is a poet, the mother of three children and lives in the Midlands.
 Her story has been anonymous on The Forgiveness Project website since 2005.
 In 2016, with her parents both dead, she waived her right to anonymity.
 After her brother Robert’s suicide in 2019 Susan is fully able to tell her story.

-My sibling was a gentle boy before the darkness came.
+My brother was a gentle boy before the darkness came.
 Robert was ten and I was seven years old when our relationship altered irrevocably.
 We had started lessons at Richmond Swimming Baths.
 My brother Robert’s instructor, Bob C, was a loud, attractive personality.
 He took Robert out for treats and before long invited himself to our home to offer us both a day out in London.